-- You must bring your own pencils, eraser, non-programmable calculators and government-issued photo identification.
-If you do not have any of above, you will not be permitted to write your exam.
-If you’re doing a computer-based exam, you are allowed to use a pen, but for paper-based exams you must have pencils.
+- You must bring your own pencils, eraser, non-programmable calculators, and government-issued photo identification.
+If you do not have any of the above, you will not be permitted to write your exam.
+If you’re doing a computer-based exam, you are allowed to use a pen, but for paper-based exams, you must have pencils.

-- You must take off the cover of your calculator for the exam, as some covers have programming instructions on them which is not allowed.
+- You must take off the cover of your calculator for the exam, as some covers have programming instructions on them that are not allowed.